 Radiological technologists use their excellent patient-care skills and expert knowledge of anatomy and pathology to monitor and correctly position the patient.
 They use their technical expertise to operate equipment properly and to ensure radiation protection methods are followed safely.

-Radiological technologists (known by many as X-ray technologists) make up about 70% of the 2,400 members of the College.
+Radiological technologists are known by many as X-ray technologists.
 Radiological technologists produce structural images of the body for diagnostic purposes.
 They may be involved in a broad variety of general and specialized procedures and areas including:

 - Plain film radiography: X-rays of the chest, bones, joints and spine